 2025 Jubilee Year Art Prize

 Traditional art has shaped the Catholic Church for centuries, conveying belief, teaching, and devotion.
 From mural paintings to stained glass, religious art has drawn people closer to God.
-This competition continues that tradition, offering a space for artists to respond creatively to the Jubilee’s theme of Hope.
+This competition continued that tradition, offering a space for artists to respond creatively to the Jubilee’s theme of Hope.

 “Art, especially paintings and music, are a special place in which we have time to be with ourselves and experience God.
 This year, is the Jubilee Year in which we are asked to take time to be with God and so, this competition gives people the opportunity to step away, and in their creativity, experience the power of God.
 I am pleased to announce this competition, and I look forward to seeing the works of artists across the Diocese.” — Bishop Greg Homeming